 As the coronavirus pandemic forced Americans to shift to telework, motivation and morale outside of the traditional office atmosphere has become a major challenge.
-Assistant Secretary of the Navy James “Hondo” Geurts maintains productivity by galvanizing his workforce behind one mission.
+Assistant Secretary of the Navy James “Hondo” Geurts joined Dcode Virtual to discuss how he maintains productivity by galvanizing his workforce behind one mission.

 Through uniting the workforce, Mr. Geurts proudly reports the Navy has managed to keep 100% of shipyards still open.
 He attributes much of this accomplishment to the Navy’s unification with the commercial world.
 With rapid innovation becoming essential, Mr. Geurts and the Navy are making an effort to move from the “overvalued individual discovery” that has traditionally existed in the military to “organizational learning” that occurs through teaming up with industry experts outside of the government.